postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 1. Change the desired variable value.
 1. Select **Save**.

+* If you have Editor access to the environment, you can add and edit variables.
-You can only add and edit variables in environments if you have Editor access to the environment as a whole.
-If you have Viewer access, you can only update the _current value_ of existing variables.
-Any variables you edit will only be accessible to you, and not available to collaborators in your [workspace](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/).
+* If you have viewer access to the environment, you are restricted to updating the _current value_ of existing variables.
+Any variables you edit are accessible to you, but not to collaborators in your [workspace](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/).

 You can also [define environment variables in scripts](#defining-variables-in-scripts).